La cathédrale engloutie: Arrangements

 Various arrangements and transcriptions of the piece exist.
 A transcription for solo organ was made by Léon Roques and Jean-Baptiste Robin in 2011 (recording Brilliant Classics 94233).
-It was arranged for orchestra by Leopold Stokowski as "The Engulfed Cathedral" and released in a recording in 1930.
+It was arranged for orchestra in 1926 by Leopold Stokowski as "The Engulfed Cathedral" and released in a Philadelphia Orchestra recording in 1930.
 It appears in a cover version on the album Grand Guignol by John Zorn's band Naked City.
 Sections of Debussy's piece are also used in the introduction and final of Renaissance's song At the Harbour, from their 1973 album Ashes Are Burning.
 Isao Tomita arranged the piece for electronic synthesizer as part of his Snowflakes Are Dancing recording of 1973–1974.
 John Carpenter used it as sound track in his 1981 science fiction movie Escape from New York.
+The conductor Sir Henry Wood gave the first performance of his own orchestration of the work during the 1919 Proms season.
 The composer Henri Büsser made a transcription for orchestra of this piece in 1921, while composer Colin Matthews arranged it for the Hallé Orchestra in 2007.